Training Outcomes Within Your Budget!

 2) How to Remove Table Formatting in Excel?

-3) How to change the Formatting of Excel Table?
+3) Change the Formatting of Excel Table?

 4) How to Remove Table Formatting from a range in Excel?